equinor/ai-upskill/exercises/README.md

 In each case, the following can be discussed (but the emphasis will naturally change depending on the group and the exercise):

-- 'State of the art'
+- 'State of the art': how well, and how safely, do we currently do this task?
-- Model accuracy
+- Model accuracy: how can we measure, ideally quantitatively, the model's performance?
-- Impact of prompt engineering
+- Impact of prompt engineering: how much variance is there when the prompt is changed?
-- Testing output, validation
+- Standardizing prompts: would it help to use a fixed, prescribed prompt for the task?
-- Sensitive data
+- Testing output, validation: how could we check the model's responses in real time?
-- Standardizing prompts
+- Sensitive data: how will we deal with personal or confidential information?
-- Transparency
+- Transparency: how should we tell users and subjects about the role of AI in the task?